attractivechaos/plb2/README.md

 Programming language implementations in plb2 can be classified into three groups depending on how and when compilation is done:

-1. Purely interpreted with no compilation (Elixir, Perl and [CPython][cpy], the official Python implementation).
+1. Purely interpreted (QuickJS, Perl and [CPython][cpy], the official Python implementation).
 Not surprisingly, these are among the slowest language implementations in this benchmark.

-2. JIT compiled (Dart, all JavaScript runtimes, Java, Julia, LuaJIT, PHP, PyPy and Ruby3 with [YJIT][yjit]).
-These language implementations compile hot code on the fly and then execute.
-They have to balance compilation time and running time to achieve the best overall performance.
+2. JIT compiled (Dart, Bun/Node, Java, Julia, LuaJIT, PHP, PyPy and Ruby3 with [YJIT][yjit]).
+They are generally faster than pure interpretation.

-   In this group, although PHP and Ruby3 are faster than Perl and CPython, they are still an order of magnitude slower than PyPy.
-The two JavaScript engines (Bun and Node), Dart and Julia all perform well.
+   Nonetheless, there is a large variance in this group.
+While PHP and Ruby3 are faster than Perl and CPython, they are still an order of magnitude slower than PyPy.
+The two JavaScript engines (Bun and Node) and Julia perform well.
 They are about twice as fast as PyPy.

 3. AOT compiled (the rest).
 Optimizing binaries for specific hardware, these compilers tend to generate the fastest executables.

 ### <a name="caveat"></a>Caveats